natekali/DVI-XSS/README.md

 * **Server-side programming**

 ## Prerequisites
-Before use the DVI-XSS, make sure you **install** all this elements :
+Before using the DVI-XSS, make sure you **install** all this elements :
 * [VSCode or an other IDE](https://code.visualstudio.com/)
 * [NodeJS](https://nodejs.org/en)
 * [Puppeteer](https://www.npmjs.com/package/puppeteer) -> details in the installation topic below